Cynan Jones: Writing

 In an interview with Cynan Jones about The Dig, the author spoke about "triggering reactions [in the reader], without being overtly shocking."
 He also explained his use of more poetic language for some characters over others to keep them apart or "mirror" an aspect of their character.
 In using "physical and natural allegories" to say things about people, the reader should "understand the reference instinctively."
 He mentioned writing like "Steinbeck, for example, with The Long Dry".

 In another interview, Jones addressed the idea that there is "a natural allegory in the center of [his books] that really informs the human situation".
-He says to "trust the readers" so that you can do or say things that will "draw the reader's eye" and you don't have to "build narratives" that are more like "writing by numbers".
+He said that he has to "trust the readers" so that he can do or say things that will "draw the reader's eye" and will not have to "build narratives" that are more like "writing by numbers".
 When asked about "the saccharine and the violent" that a lot of literature avoids, Jones said that he trusts the reader to have an understanding of the "innate" nature of a situation and all he has to do is "write it down as clearly as I can, and without judgement", more like a witness than a voyeur.

 In 2014, Jones made headlines for not punctuating most of the speech in his novel The Dig (and a few other short stories).
 His characters' speech and ideas had been delineated through quotation marks (inverted commas) until John Freeman, an editor at the magazine Granta, took a chance and removed the speech marks to be "more immediate, more with it".
 The author agreed on the impact of this unconventional device and finished the rest of the book this way, save for one conversation between the protagonist and his mother.
 In that passage, Jones used traditional speech marks "to create a sense of a more conventional, staid dialogue."
 Writers like Cormac McCarthy, James Joyce, and Samuel Beckett have experimented with this same lack of punctuation.
 By doing so, Jones went against a convention that has predominated since at least the late 18th century.

+Jones is best known as a writer of short novels.
+In an interview with Los Angeles Review, he said, "A short novel is a moment, not a journey.
+There’s no time to drift off and stare out of the window as there is in longer forms.
+Everything counts.
+I love that as a reader, and that’s probably the driving reason behind me gravitating to the form."